Rabuka sworn in as Fiji prime minister after close election | Politics

 - Fiji

-Sitiveni Rabuka was sworn in as Fiji's prime minister on Saturday more than two decades after the former military commander first held the office in a term lasting nearly seven years.
+Sitiveni Rabuka was sworn in as Fiji's prime minister on Saturday, capping a tense week in a fragile Pacific democracy where the former military commander first held office more than two decades ago.

 The 74-year-old won the nomination by one vote over incumbent Frank Bainimarama at a sitting of the Fijian Parliament in Suva.

-Rabuka, the head of the People's Alliance Party, was elevated to the position after forming a majority coalition with two other parties following last week's close and contentious election.
+Rabuka, the head of the People's Alliance Party, won after forming a majority coalition with two other parties following last week's close and contentious election.
+On Thursday, army and navy personnel were reportedly called in to protect minority groups over threats against them following the Dec.
+14 vote.
+During his swearing-in ceremony, Rabuka pledged to "obey, observe, uphold and maintain" the constitution of his nation.

-The tripartite coalition announced on Tuesday its intention to form a government with a combined 29 seats compared to the 26 held by Bainimarama's Fiji First Party.
+He said he spoke with Bainimarama, the head of the Fiji First Party who had ruled for almost 16 years, to thank him for his contributions.
+"We appreciate what they have done.
+Some could have been better.
+But we have to get in there first to see what they have done and what's left for us to complete.
+We have six months of the last budget to run," he told reporters.

-The People's Alliance Party and the affiliated National Federation Party shared 26 seats but were able to form an alliance with the Social Democrat Liberal Party to break the deadlock.
+Fiji has experienced four military coups over the past 35 years, and both Rabuka and Bainimarama have held lead roles in previous moves to oust former Fijian leaders.
+The tripartite coalition had announced on Tuesday its intention to form a government with a combined 29 seats compared to the 26 held by Bainimarama's party.
+The People's Alliance Party and affiliated National Federation Party shared 26 seats but were able to form an alliance with the Social Democrat Liberal Party to break the deadlock.

 A secret ballot of lawmakers on Saturday chose Rabuka 28-27.
 The result indicated that one member of the new ruling coalition was against the change in prime minister.